How to Practice Relaxation + Meditation

 Relaxation / Meditation Practice

 A foundational practice that guides you to noticing & experiencing your breath in your body - and adding some mental notation; to allow more presencing in the body, to allow a sense of calm & ease

 (inspired by Spiritual Teacher: Mary O'Malley)

-This Mindful Body Scan is a foundational mindfulness practice that invites you to come into body & breath awareness; not trying to change your experience; but become aware of it as it unfolds with Intention, Attention and Curiosity.
+This Body Scan is a foundational mindfulness practice that invites you to come into present moment awareness of body & breath; not trying to change your experience; but become aware of it as it unfolds with Intention, Attention and Curiosity.